Volunteering in South Africa

 15 hours of group lessons and 10 hours of individual lessons per week.
 No volunteering

 Volunteering and language course

-15 hours group lessons and 5 individual per week, followed by volunteering
+15 hours group lessons and 5 individual lessons per week, followed by volunteering

 Volunteering only.
 No language course

 |Weeks||Fees in EURO|